 Main energy sources for power generation are coal, and nuclear.
 Although coal is steadily declining since 2011.
 Renewable energies are still on the waiting line to play a more dominant role.

-In 2020, coal contributed (33%) to power generation in the Republic of Bulgaria.
-Nuclear power generation has taken over the first place with 41%.
+In 2021, coal contributed (36%) to power generation in the Republic of Bulgaria.
+Nuclear power generation just a bit behind with 35%.

 Source: www.enerdata.net Graphs AEA